dougericson/distributed_lock/README.md

-# distributed_lock
+# distributed lock gem

-Distributed lock backed by Redis
+The distributed lock gem uses redis to implement a semaphore.